Login

 KNOWLEDGE AND UNDERSTANDING:

-The students will acknowledge the issues that characterize the multifaceted communication exchanged that are enacted within organizations.
-During the teaching activities, the challenges that are related to effective communication at the individual and collective levels will be deepened, with a focus on the topics of strategic and managerial alignment between internal and external communication, the role of organizational culture in affective interpersonal exchanges within organizations, and the consistency between organizational communication and organizational action.
+The students will acknowledge the issues that characterize the multifaceted communication exchanges that are enacted within organizations.
+During the teaching activities, the challenges that are related to effective communication at the individual and collective levels will be deepened, with a focus on the topics of strategic and managerial alignment between internal and external communication, the role of organizational culture in affecting interpersonal exchanges within organizations, and the consistency between organizational communication and organizational action.
 Moreover, students will improve their awareness of the specific skills and expertise that are needed in order to timely and properly manage the multiple tools and approaches available to enact communication within and across the internal and external organizational boundaries.

 APPLYING KNOWLEDGE AND UNDERSTANDING:

-People who will attend at the teaching activities will be actively involved in active learning sessions that will be aimed at applying the theoretical constructs and the conceptual tools discussed during frontal lessons.
-Active learning activities will include, inter alia, case study analysis and discussion, role playing, and simulations.
+People who will attend at the teaching activities will be involved in active learning sessions that will be aimed at applying the theoretical constructs and the conceptual tools discussed during frontal lessons.
+Active learning activities will include, inter alia, case study analysis and discussion, role playing sessions, and simulations.
 The contextualization of conceptual knowledge developed by students will concern a variety of organizational context, allowing students to acknowledge and understand the multifacetedness of challenges that characterize the appropriate management of communication at the organizational level.

 MAKING JUDGEMENTS:

-At the end of teaching activities, students will develop a strong autonomy of judgement about the strategic, structural, and managerial factors that affect the achievement of alignment between internal and external communication.
+At the end of teaching activities, students will develop a relevant autonomy of judgement about the strategic, structural, and managerial factors that affect the achievement of alignment between internal and external communication.
 Moreover, the discussion of the conceptual issues presented during class activities will empower students in critically assessing and improving their presentation skills, adapting them to the evolving challenges faced by organizations in turbulent environmental conditions.

 COMMUNICATION SKILLS:

 As a result of the attendance at the teaching activities, students will be able to identify and handle the hard and soft tools available to manage the communication needs of organizations.
 Since role playing activities and in basket sessions will be embedded in classwork activities, the students will benefit from the opportunity of directly experiencing the ambiguities and the hurdles that affect the appropriate management of communication processes within organizations.
-Besides, they will be able to increase their presentation skills, achieving a mastery to the tools and approaches of organizational communication.
+Besides, they will be able to increase their presentation skills, achieving a mastery in handling the tools and approaches of organizational communication.

 LEARNING SKILLS: